The BFF Digital Libraries

 Reviving Your Personal Devotions

-A life-changing series that causes us to renew our hope that God wants to specially meet every one of His children each day.
+A life-changing series that causes us to renew our hope that God wants to meet every one of His children each day specially.

 Advanced Discipleship Training (ADT)

-Advanced Discipleship Training (ADT) materials have been partially developed.
-Present training schools/seminaries due to their historical and secular constraints are greatly lacking in the ability to develop the trained leaders the church needs.
-In order to properly see our task before us, we must first ask ourselves,
+Advanced Discipleship Training (ADT) materials have now been developed.
+Traditional training schools and seminaries, because of their historical and secular limitations, are significantly lacking in their ability to equip the church with the leaders it needs.
+We must first ask ourselves,

-ADT's training materials focus on the answer to this question.
-Each course utilizes both a theme developed around a key biblical passage and a practical study of a Bible book that is mastered in a week's time.
-Mentorship is key to this learning.
-Learn more by clicking on the ADT logo below.
+Each course pairs a theme based on a key biblical passage with a practical study of a Bible book that can be completed in a week.
+Mentorship is essential in this learning journey.
+Find out more by clicking the ADT logo below.

 ADT